 However, this does not seem to be the case.
 In fact, in areas such as Tewkesbury, Gloucestershire and Cockermouth in Cumbria, we have seen house prices continue to increase.

-So what can we do to protect ourselves from the devastating impact of flooding?
-The obvious answer is to insure yourself against flooding.
+So what can we do to protect ourselves from the devastating impact of flooding and water damage?
+The obvious answer is to insure yourself against flooding and water damage caused by a flood.

 However depending on where you live this is getting ever more difficult to do.
 As I have mentioned before the larger insurers are primarily interested in the mass market.